m50d/m50d.github.com/_posts/2015-09-23-infrastructure-as-code-is-easy.md

  * Some languages are perceived as terribly difficult, but are easy.
  * What if I told you: MRI was obsolete before it was written
+   * (at least when correctness is more important than time-to-market, which is true approximately never, but that's another talk)